 - Projects involving human subjects are ineligible.

-- Entries for the 2013 Young Naturalist Awards may be submitted as early as December 1, 2012.
-Mailed entries must be received at the American Museum of Natural History no later than March 1, 2013.
+- Entries for the 2014 Young Naturalist Awards may be submitted as early as January 1, 2014.
+Mailed entries must be received at the American Museum of Natural History no later than March 1, 2014.
 Digital entries must be received by 11:59 p.m.
-EST, March 1, 2013.
-Late and/or incomplete entries will not be accepted.
+EST, March 1, 2014.
+Late and/or incomplete entries or entry forms will not be accepted.

-Twelve cash awards, two for each grade level, will be awarded to the authors of the winning essays.
+Twelve cash awards, two for each grade level, will be awarded to the winners.
 Cash awards are as follows: :